 ‘The support I was given by the LSN was 100%.
 The staff went out of their way to supply me with information.’
 LSN Member 2016

 In the areas of your body that are swollen, the skin can become overstretched and fragile, conversely, it may also seem thicker and tougher than the rest of your skin.
 Your lymphoedema also means that the affected area is more prone to a particular skin infection called cellulitis.
 You can find more information about cellulitis here.
 It is really important to try and prevent this happening and one way of doing this is to improve the condition of your skin.
+There is more information in the LSN’s ‘Skin Care for People with Lymphoedema’ fact sheet, which is free to members.
 The LSN suggests the following daily skin regime:

 Clean your skin